-Tim is also handles a wide range of public international law matters.
-He regularly advises and acts for Governments, International Intergovernmental Organisations (including within the UN system) and private entities in areas including: the law of treaties (inc. reservations), territorial disputes, human rights, the law of international organisations, the law of armed conflict and refugee law, among others.
-He also has substantial experience in international criminal law, consulting in matters before the Appeals Chamber of the International Criminal Tribunal for the former Yugoslavia in the Hague.
-Before going to the Bar, Tim was with the United Nations at the Khmer Rouge Tribunal (UNAKRT, Phnom Penh, Cambodia) in an international criminal law role.
+Tim also handles a wide range of public international law matters.
+He regularly advises and acts for Governments, international intergovernmental organisations (including within the UN system) and private entities in areas including: the law of treaties (including reservations), territorial disputes, human rights, the law of international organisations, the law of armed conflict and refugee law, among others.
+He also has substantial experience in international criminal law, consulting in matters before the Appeals Chamber of the Intxernational Criminal Tribunal for the former Yugoslavia in the Hague.
+Before joining the Bar, Tim interned with the United Nations at the Khmer Rouge Tribunal (UNAKRT, Phnom Penh, Cambodia) in an international criminal law role.

 Tim is a CEDR accredited mediator.